Citation, DOI, disclosures and article data

 Treatment and prognosis

-Its important to diagnose it early since Kasai portoenterostomy done within initial 2 months of age has very good prognosis.
+It is important to diagnose biliary atresia early since a Kasai portoenterostomy done within the initial two months of life has a very good prognosis.

 - 1. Humphrey TM, Stringer MD.
 Biliary atresia: US diagnosis.
 Radiology.
 2007;244 (3): 845-51. doi:10.1148/radiol.2443061051 - Pubmed citation